ltrujello/ltrujello.github.io/docs/category_theory/Abelian Categories/Kernels and Cokernels.md

 $f = g \circ h$.
 Similarly, a morphism in the comma category $(A \downarrow \cc)$ between two objects $(P, m: A \to P)$ and $(Q, n: A \to Q)$ is a morphism $k: P \to Q$ such that
 $n = h \circ m$.
 These relations give rise to the bow-tie diagram:
-\

 <img src="../../../png/category_theory/chapter_8/tikz_code_4_1.png" width="99%" style="display: block; margin-left: auto; margin-right: auto;"/>
-ith that said, we can actually turn these categories into partial orders.
+With that said, we can actually turn these categories into partial orders.
 In $(\cc \downarrow A)$, we say $g \le f$ if there exists an $h$ such that $f \circ h = g$, and in $(A \downarrow \cc)$, we say $m \le n$ if there exists a $k$ such that
 $n = k \circ m$.